Historical Football Kits

 Background

-As the game grew in popularity and the team achieved success (winning the East of Scotland Shield in1876) a group of players decided to concentrate on football rather than soldiering and formed St Bernard’s FC in 1878, taking their name from St Bernard’s Well in the district of Stockbridge.
+As the game grew in popularity and the team achieved success (winning the East of Scotland Shield in 1876) some of the players decided to concentrate on football rather than soldiering and broke away to form St Bernard’s FC in 1878, taking their name from St Bernard’s Well in the district of Stockbridge.
 An image of the famous landmark was worn on their original shirts as a badge.
 In 1880 the club became members of the Scottish Football Association and move into The Royal Patent Gymnasium Grounds, known as “The Gymmie.”
 The Gymnasium was one of the wonders of the age, offering a range of healthy pastimes including a giant “rotary boat” that could accommodate up to 60 rowers at a time.

 The club grew in stature and several players were induced to join English clubs such as Accrington and Preston North End.
 In 1889 the Saints moved from the cramped “Gymmie” to Logie Green and adopted plain blue jerseys.
 That same year they were suspended for 12 months by the Scottish FA following allegations that they had paid players (“professionalism” would not be recognised in Scotland until 1893).
 The club survived this setback and continued to play friendly matches thinly disguised as "Edinburgh Saints."
 The following season they joined the Scottish Alliance.

-After two impressive seasons, St Bernard’s, along with Dundee were rewarded with a place in Scottish Division One at the expenses of Abercorn and Clyde, who were placed in the newly formed Second Division.
+After two impressive seasons, St Bernard’s turned professional and, along with Dundee were rewarded with a place in Scottish Division One at the expenses of Abercorn and Clyde, who were placed in the newly formed Second Division.
 Saints made an immediate impact, finishing third, an achievement they would never surpass.
-Although still nominally an amateur side, there is little doubt that the club offered financial inducements to attract some of the strongest players.

 In 1895, Edinburgh dominated senior Scottish football.
 Hearts won the First Division title, Hibernian were Second Division champions and St Bernard’s beat Renton to win the Scottish Cup.
 This proved to be the high water mark for the club: when their best players were tempted away to join professional teams in England and Glasgow, they were unable to build on success and in 1900 they lost their place in the First Division, never to regain it.
-Briefly they adopted the primrose and pink racing colours of Lord Rosebery a local aristocrat (the national team also played in his colours around this time).
+For a few seasons they adopted the primrose and pink racing colours of the Earl of Rosebery, a former leader of the Liberal Party and, briefly, Prime Minister.
+(The national team also played in his colours around this time).
 In 1903, with the club again playing at “The Gymmie,” their main benefactor, William Lapsley, was killed when the horse pulling his cab bolted.

 In 1915, St Bernard’s finished in joint first place with Cowdenbeath and Leith Athletic and took part in a three-way “play-off” to decide the championship, only to lose out to Cowdenbeath.
-The Second Division was then suspended for the duration of the Great War and St Bernard’s, after playing on for another season, closed down in 1916.
+The Second Division was then suspended for the duration of the Great War and St Bernard’s, after playing on for another season in the eastern League, closed down in 1916.

 St Bernard’s returned to the Scottish League when the Second Division was reinstated in 1921.
 The Gymnasium was unplayable, having been used by the Army during the war, and it was not until 1922 that the War Office offered compensation.
 It took another two years to bring the ground up to standard and the Saints played their home matches at Hearts' Tynecastle ground during this period.
 Around February 1931 a former Hearts player presented the club with a set of maroon stockings, which became part of their regular kit.